White man in khakis and polo sitting on floor of building looking sad

 College Major Remorse: Overcome It With These 7 Tips

-It's common for some new grads to face remorse over their major and career path choice.
+It's common for new grads to face remorse over their major and career path choice.
 But instead of moping, take these seven action steps in a new direction.

 If you’re a new college graduate regretting your choice of major, you’re not alone.
 According to a Payscale survey, nearly two-thirds of bachelor’s degree holders regret something about their college experience, with 12% citing the field of study they chose.
 Remorse was especially high among Humanities majors at 21%.